 Freelance editor and proofreader specialising in journalism and academia.

-As a self-confessed logophile, I have a love for all things literary.
+As a self-certified logophile, I have a love for all things literary.
 I have always regarded writing to be one of the most powerful forms of expression and communication.
-As a published journalist and researcher, I work with writers of all guises, to help improve their texts and ensure they are ready for publication.
+As a published and qualified journalist and editor, I work with writers of all guises to improve their manuscripts, while respecting the essence and style of the author’s voice, to ensure their work is ready for publication.

-I am those fresh set of eyes that will aid you from behind the scenes to help you achieve your writing aspirations, by improving and enhancing your words, allowing you to focus on what you do best – writing!
-Or, if writing is not your forte, I can provide you with content for your website or blog.
-What you will receive from me, as well as my support, friendly ear and guidance, is efficiency, collaboration, consistency and a high-quality outcome of your work.
+Trained by The Chartered Institute of Editing and Proofreading and the Publishing Training Centre, and as a member of The British Association of Journalists, I am those fresh set of eyes that will aid you from behind the scenes to help you achieve your writing aspirations, by improving and enhancing your words, allowing you to focus on what you do best – writing.
+Or, if writing is not your forte, I can provide you with content for your publication, website or blog.

 I have spoken at several conferences and symposiums about my research, and have been interviewed on BBC World News by Zainab Badawi and on Voice of America on the topic of protest music of the Arab Spring.